sfackler/rust-postgres/README.md

 ### Unix socket connections

-Support for connections through Unix domain sockets is provided optionally by the `unix_socket` feature.
+Support for connections through Unix domain sockets is provided optionally by either the `unix_socket` or `nightly` features.
 It is only available on "unixy" platforms such as OSX, BSD and Linux.

 ### UUID type